ericguizzo/anti_transfer/README.md

 python3 pretrain_vgg_nsynth.py
 ```
 Depending on the GPU, it may be necessary to modify the batch_size variable in these scripts.

+## TRAIN MODELS
+When all pre-trainings terminate, run the actual trainings, to obtain the results exposed in the original paper.

 ## GENERATE PLOTS
 Run the following bash scripts to produce the plots included in the paper.